 Step into the cooking oil section of any supermarket and you are bound to be confused.
-There are hundreds of different options to shop.
-So how do you know which oil to use and which oil is the healthiest for you and your family?
+There are hundreds of different options, so how do you know which oil to use and which oil is the healthiest for you and your family?
 Today, we’re going to break down three of the most popular “healthy” oils discussed in the healthy cooking atmosphere—olive oil, avocado oil, and coconut oil.

 Before we dig in though, let’s talk about whether any oils are healthy.
 The bottom line: All oils should be used sparingly in your diet.
 We all know by now that good fat in your diet is important, but make sure you don’t use that philosophy as an excuse to start using more oil in your kitchen.
 It’s always better to get your healthy fat from whole food sources—like nuts, seeds, or avocados—instead of adding more oil to your diet.
 Are there healthier oils out there?
 Yes, but you should still use them sparingly to add flavor where needed, and instead focus on getting your healthy fats elsewhere (guacamole, anyone?).